roman-milk/roman-milk.github.io/poolboy-benefits.md

  "Not yet.
 I don't like the taste of this suntan lotion."
 I parted her legs and moved between them, kissing the soft freshly shaven skin around her magical opening.
 "Smooth," I murmured.

  "Fresh, just for you," she said softly.
 She was still reading my list, obviously enthralled.
 "Four categories, one to a page, three big goals on each page, smaller tasks below each one.
 This is what I should do?"
-Report_Story #7